A Prague Christmas

 REPUBLIC SQUARE (Namesti Republiky)

 The Republic Square Prague Christmas Market is my favourite of the central markets.
 More space, cheaper and generally a better feeling.
 Located on the cobble stoned area in front of the Palladium shopping centre and to the left of the square opposite the “V Celnice” restaurant.
 This is the smallest of the markets.
 Probably less than 30 stalls but far more space to move around in and prices will be cheaper than the Old Town Square Christmas market which is only 200 metres away.
 As we normally drive into town we are more likely to park at the Palladium, get a drink at this market and look at the stalls before going to the Old Town market for the tree etc. Namesti Republiky is the nearest metro.
-You won’t find any Carps getting knocked senseless here, if you want to see that I recommend you visit Andel (in front of the metro exit).
+You’ll also find Carp fish getting knocked senseless here.
+Opens in the last week of November and closes on December 30th.
 Check the Republic Square Christmas Market Video.

 PEACE SQUARE (Namesti Miru)

 The Namesti Miru (Peace Square) Prague Christmas Market is my own personal favourite.
+Usually opens in the last week of November.
 Little bit further out i.e. 15 minute walk from the top of Wenceslas Square but much more of what a Christmas market is all about.
 Lots of independent stalls with a range of local produce.
 Not so much battery operated flashing bobbly headwear here.
 It will have a tree which will be decorated but not to the extent of the Old Town Square.
 If walking from the top of Wenceslas Square go one block to the right.
 This is the street called Anglicka.
 Cross the road into Anglicka and follow it to the end where you’ll find the market.
 Metro Namesti Miru (one stop from Museum) is the closest stop.
+Opens around November 20th and closes December 24th.

 What’s the weather like?